alexmarder/alexmarder.github.io/index.md

 title: Alex Marder's Website
 ---

-Welcome to my github website.
+Welcome to my website.
-I'm currently a research scientist at CAIDA/UCSD focusing on Internet measurements, cloud networks, and anything related to uncovering and interpreting the topology of the Internet.
+I'm currently a research scientist at CAIDA/UCSD focusing on Internet measurements, Internet data science, cloud networks, network security.
 I received my PhD at the University of Pennsylvania in 2019.
 I can be reached at amarderATcaidaDOTorg.